noiseprotocol/noise_spec/noise.md

  dhss"` to `"e, s, dhes, dhss"`.
 Since encrypting more of the handshake is usually better, we're not bothering to name those patterns.

+ * It would be easy to make `Noise_KK` or `Noise_IK` slightly more efficient by removing the `"dhss"`.
+This would worsen security properties for the initial exchange of handshake payloads, so we're not bothering to name those patterns.

  * In some patterns both initiator and responder have a static key pair, but `"dhss"` is not performed.
 This DH operation could be added to provide more resilience in case the ephemerals are generated by a bad RNG.

  * Pre-knowledge of ephemeral public keys is not demonstrated in any of the above patterns.
-This pre-knowledge could be used to implement a "pre-key" or "semi-ephemeral" key handshake, where the forward-secrecy and KCI-resistance of zero-RTT data is improved since the pre-distributed "semi-ephemeral" key can be changed more frequently than the responder's static key.
+This pre-knowledge could be used to implement a "pre-key" or "semi-ephemeral key" handshake, where the forward-secrecy and KCI-resistance of zero-RTT data is improved since the pre-distributed "semi-ephemeral" key can be changed more frequently than the responder's static key.
 These patterns would benefit from signatures, which are not yet included in Noise.
 These patterns also introduce new complexity around the lifetimes of semi-ephemeral key pairs, so are not discussed further here.

 8. Handshake re-initialization and "Noise Pipes"
 ===============================================